redstone-dart/redstone/_posts/2014-10-14-how-to-deploy-your-redstone-app-on-heroku.md

 If everything goes right, your app will be ready for use!
 You can see its URL in the output of the `git push` command.
 It's also possible to access it through the Heroku Dashboard.

-For more information, checkout the [Heroku](https://devcenter.heroku.com/articles/how-heroku-works) and [Dart buildpack](https://github.com/igrigorik/heroku-buildpack-dart) documentations.
+For more information, take a look at the [Heroku](https://devcenter.heroku.com/articles/how-heroku-works) and [Dart buildpack](https://github.com/igrigorik/heroku-buildpack-dart) documentations.
 You can also see a more complete example [here](https://github.com/luizmineo/io_2014_contacts_demo).